 Admission requirements include a B.S. in engineering or science and at least three years of industrial experience.
 The program is designed to be completed in three to four years while working full time.
 Classes are offered on campus one evening or two afternoons per week.
-Many classes in management are available through WPI's Advanced Distance Learning Network.
+Many classes in management are available through WPI's Advanced Distance Learning

-Materials Science & Engineering graduate courses (9 credits)
+Degree Requirements Materials Science & Engineering graduate courses (9 credits)

-- MTE 510 Principles of Materials Science and Engineering - MTE 525 Advanced Thermodynamics - MTE 530 Crystallography, Diffraction and Microscopy of Materials MTE 540 Analytical Methods in - MTE 540 Analytical Methods in Materials Engineering
+- MTE 510 Principles of Materials Science and Engineering - MTE 525 Advanced Thermodynamics - MTE 530 Crystallography, Diffraction and Microscopy of Materials - MTE 540 Analytical Methods in Materials Engineering

-- MTE 550 Phase Transformations in Materials - MTE 560 Materials Performance and Reliability - MTE 5842 Corrosion and Corrosion Control - MTE 594P Analysis and Control of Materials Processes - MTE 594N Introduction to Nanomaterials and Nanotechnology
+- MTE 550 Phase Transformations in Materials - MTE 560 Materials Performance and Reliability - MTE 5842 Corrosion and Corrosion Control - MTE 594P Analysis and Control of Materials Processes - MTE 575/ME 4875 Introduction to Nanomaterials and Nanotechnology